-Tatiana Sarkhosh, published an op-ed on the benefits of breastfeeding for Iowan moms in the Des Moines Register.
+Tatiana Sarkhosh (MPH 2018) published an op-ed on the benefits of breastfeeding for Iowan moms in the Des Moines Register.

-Alyssa Bosold, class of 2018, was selected by the Maternal and Child Health Bureau (MCHB) to serve as one of the ten Trainee Ambassadors of 2017 and earned the MCHB Graduate Student Epidemiology Program Award to complete her practicum with the Northwest Portland Indian Health Board doing MCH needs assessement for Northwest Tribes.
+Alyssa Bosold (MPH 2018) was selected by the Maternal and Child Health Bureau (MCHB) to serve as one of the ten Trainee Ambassadors of 2017 and earned the MCHB Graduate Student Epidemiology Program Award to complete her practicum with the Northwest Portland Indian Health Board doing MCH needs assessement for Northwest Tribes.

-Divya Patil, class of 2018, earned the MCHB Graduate Student Epidemiology Program Award to complete her practicum with the Hawaii Department of Health to evaluate and analyze the impact of substance use and chronic disease on birth outcomes to help inform state efforts.
+Divya Patil (MPH 2018) earned the MCHB Graduate Student Epidemiology Program Award to complete her practicum with the Hawaii Department of Health to evaluate and analyze the impact of substance use and chronic disease on birth outcomes to help inform state efforts.

-Colleen Kimsey, class of 2018, was awarded a Title V MCH Internship to work with the Bureau of Family Health in Pennsylvania to develop workforce capacity around improving health outcomes for women and children.
+Colleen Kimsey (MPH 2018) was awarded a Title V MCH Internship to work with the Bureau of Family Health in Pennsylvania to develop workforce capacity around improving health outcomes for women and children.

-Ashley Scherman, certificate student, co-authored a paper in Physiology Reports: "Maternal High-Fat Diet in Mice Leads to Innate Airway Hyperresponsiveness in the Adult Offspring" and will present at the Pediatric Academy Society Conference on May 6, 2017 in San Francisco: "Adverse Experiences in Childhood and Preschool Language Development"
+Ashley Scherman (MCH Certificate) co-authored a paper in Physiology Reports: "Maternal High-Fat Diet in Mice Leads to Innate Airway Hyperresponsiveness in the Adult Offspring" and will present at the Pediatric Academy Society Conference on May 6, 2017 in San Francisco: "Adverse Experiences in Childhood and Preschool Language Development"

 Faculty & Alumni Updates